It started with the digital clutter. It was getting out of hand.

 Because even after you get all your photos straight, that supercomputer in your pocket (aka ‘telephone’) is still way underutilized.
 Mostly it just connects with a 3rd-party server someplace.
 The cloud.
 That’s where the heavy lifting happens.

 But what if you actually used the processing power of your own device?
 What if there were tools that let you create and manage your files on any device, then sync them without the cloud?
 What if you could be confident that your privacy was intact, because your files weren’t leaving the confines of your own device network?
-Wouldn’t that would be a game changer?
+Wouldn't that be a game changer?

 We think so.
 That’s why we’re building Mylio as a platform to manage more than just photos, and build it so that only you control how your data is managed.
 We’re building an internet file system over the world’s first mesh network.
 From completely private, to 3rd party cloud-connected, the choice is yours.